Making Borax Crystals

 You can make these crystal ornaments for Christmas decorating (they’d made great icicles!) or just for fun at any time of year like we did.

-Making borax crystals is a perfect weekend science experiment for kids because it’s really easy, plus the crystals are fast growing so we did not have to wait a long time to see the results of our project.
+Making borax crystals is a perfect weekend science experiment for kids because it’s so simple, plus the crystals are fast growing so we did not have to wait long to see the results of our project.

-Not surprisingly, this was a HUGE hit with my 5 year old, and she was pretty excited at the prospect of taking some of the crystal ornaments in to school for news after we made them.
+Not surprisingly, this was a HUGE hit.
+My daughter was pretty excited to take some of the crystal ornaments to school for news after we made them.

 You will need: